kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

     2022-05-08 23:10:59.560 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/docs/3_looking-at_GlobalVariables_in_action/1_look-at_GVs_loaded_from_the_default_Profile

-As you can see, the `toJson()` method of `LookAtGlobalVariablesKeyword` class generates a JSON string, which contains all GlobalVariables present.
-The `toJson(true)` makes the JSON to be pretty-printed with NEWLINEs and indents.
+As you can see, the `toJson()` method of `LookAtGlobalVariablesKeyword` class generates a JSON string, which contains all GlobalVariables that are present in scope of the running test.
+The `toJson(true)` makes the JSON string to be pretty-printed with NEWLINEs and indents.

 This JSON shows the current value of GlobalVariables in memory, which could be different from the initial values written in the `.glbl` files in the `Profiles` directory.

 ### 3.2 Looking at GlobalVariables

 When you do not explicity specify a Profile to load, Katalon Studio loads the `default` Profiles.
-Consequently the JSON by `LookAtGlobalVariablesKeyword.toJson()` will be as defined by the `default` Profile.
-If you call `ExecutionProfilesLoader.loadProfile(String profileName)`, then the JSON will additionally include the GlobalVariables loaded from the additonal Profile.
+Consequently the JSON by `LookAtGlobalVariablesKeyword.toJson()` will show GlobalVariables as defined in the `default` Profile.
+If you call `ExecutionProfilesLoader.loadProfile(String profileName)`, then the JSON will overwrite the GlobalVariables with values loaded out of the specified Profile.
 The following sample code shows this scenario.

 Sample code: